 This is one reason why many parents don’t want their little ones playing with cosmetics—these chemicals can pose an even greater risk to kids than they do to adults since their systems are smaller and still developing.

 Not to mention, makeup can be super messy!
-That’s another reason why fake makeup can be a great option for toddlers and kids.
+That’s another reason why pretend makeup can be a great option for toddlers and kids.

 So, we’re going to discuss what to look for in fake kids’ makeup, and then give you recommendations for the best non-toxic and (mostly) plastic-free pretend makeup sets.